 Here at the Car Sales Professional Blog we get lots of visitors that want to know more about Car Salesman Commission or how car salesmen get paid and how it works.
 Some of the visitors here are people considering a car sales career and some are Newbies or Green Peas.
 People that are new to selling cars for a living have many questions and concerns when it comes to car salesman compensation and pay, working on commission and not having a paycheck that is exactly the same every week.
-I get many emails that ask what does a car salesman get paid.
-Regardless of how hard they work or don’t work they feel better when they know how much their paycheck will be every Friday unlike the mythical car sales salary.
-That’s why so many people ask how much do car salesmen make.
+I get many emails that ask what does a car salesman get paid because they want to know that before they learn how to become a car salesman.
+Regardless of how hard they work or don't work they feel better when they know how much their paycheck will be every Friday unlike the mythical car salesman salary.
+That's why so many people ask how much do car salesmen make.

 Choosing a Car Salesman Commission or Not

-The good car salesman that has been selling cars for any period of time couldn’t imagine a car sales salary or getting paid any other way.
+The good car salesman that has been selling cars for any period of time couldn't imagine a fixed car sales salary or getting paid any other way.
 The car salesman commission reflects the exact amount of labor, experience and skills used throughout the week or month to sell cars and accessories (in most cases).
 There is no question that your paycheck can vary greatly from week to week and be influenced by the time of year, weather, manufacturers specials or a whole list of other things.
 But you have to ask your self would you rather make $40,000 a year and have the exact same paycheck every week or would you rather have your car sales commission check vary greatly from week to week and have a car salesman income of $100,000 a year.
 Sounds like an easy choice to me.
-I personally love getting paid on commission because I can control my annual income rather than a job classification, contract or seniority.
+I personally love getting paid on commission because I can control my annual income rather than a job classification, contract or seniority (see the car salesman job description and car salesman tips).
 If you get a fixed car sales salary then you are missing out on the benefits of car salesman compensation .

-Car Salesman Compensation or How Do Car Salesmen Get Paid?
+Car Salesman Commission and Compensation or How Do Car Salesmen Get Paid?

-I will start right of by telling you that almost every auto dealership sales commissions and compensation pay plan that I know is slightly different than the next.
-However I will give the overall idea of how and what does a car salesmen get paid and how a sales commission and pay plan works, which in no way is a car sales salary.
+I will start right of by telling you that almost every auto dealership car sales commissions and compensation pay plan that I know is slightly different than the next.
+However I will give the overall idea of how and what does a car salesmen get paid and how a car salesman commission and pay plan works, which in no way is a car sales salary.

 To answer the common question of what percent does an auto salesman make on a car I will start off the commission of car salesmen and car saleswomen is based on a percentage of profit on the "front end" of the deal or car sold.
 The front end is the difference between the dealer's invoice cost and the amount the customer paid for the car you sold.
 As an example: you sold the car for $20,000 and the invoice cost was $18,000.
 The front end profit is $2,000.
 How ever there is also a charge that is called "Pack" or "the Pack" that is assessed to each car for the dealership's overhead.
 This is to pay for porters to clean the cars, lot maintenance, office people, paperwork, etc. This pack is different for every dealer and I have seen it go from $300 on a new car to $800 on a used car.
 Some high line dealerships have a "pack" charge that is $ 1400 or more.
 So to get back to our example the $2,000 profit from above is reduce by the "pack" charge for lets say $500 which leaves you with a commission-able profit of $1500.
 Now your $1500 profit is used to determine your auto dealership sales commissions and compensation.